-Two brilliant Public Service Ads for two very different clients.
-Left: a Stevie Wonder testimonial—funny, memorable, and damn effective.
-Copy reads: "Driving after drinking, or riding with a driver who’s been drinking, is a big mistake.
+Two brilliant public-service ads for two very different clients.
+Left: a Stevie Wonder testimonial – funny, memorable and damn effective.
+The copy reads: "Driving after drinking, or riding with a driver who’s been drinking, is a big mistake.
 Anybody can see that.”
 Right: a simple undeniable truth for the American Association of Advertising Agencies.

 One of McElligott’s early clients was the Episcopal Church.
 Better ads for a church have never been written.
 Period.

-PETA used their full name in ads in the 1980s.
-And they ran ads that weren’t the sexist garbage they do today.
-It’s often not effective to use shock value visuals in PSAs, but with the right writing, it can work.
+PETA used its full name in ads in the 1980s.
+And the ads weren’t the sexist garbage they are today.
+It’s often not effective to use shock-value visuals in PSAs, but with the right writing, it can work.
 No matter your view on animal experimentation, I dare you to tell me these ads aren’t effective.

-If you’re wondering about TV commercials, McElligott did them, too, and did them well.
+If you’re wondering about TV commercials, McElligott did them too, and he did them well.
 But not many of them are online.
-An exception is this Penn tennis balls commercial.
+An exception is this commercial for Penn tennis balls.

 It takes the tired product-demonstration bromide and hysterically turns it on its head (please excuse the laugh track).
 This ad would of course never pass muster today.
 “You’ve seen one, you’ve seen them all” – perfect tagline.